daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | People can learn from educational content on television, and it acts as a companion for lonely people. |
 | **What it should be:** | People can learn from educational content on television, and it acts as a companion for the lonely. |

+"The lonely" means lonely people as a category.
+Using "the + adjective" is the more natural and idiomatic academic form here.

 | | |
 |---|---|
 | **What you wrote:** | introduces students to culture and emotion of those times. |
 | **What it should be:** | introduces students to the culture and emotions of those times. |

+You are referring to the specific culture of a particular historical period, not culture in general.
+When the noun is identifiable from context, "the" is mandatory.

 | | |
 |---|---|
 | **What you wrote:** | they have to pause and see a dictionary to understand meaning of a word. |
 | **What it should be:** | they have to pause and see a dictionary to understand the meaning of a word. |

-### What I did wrong in the paragraph

-Apeuni flagged that **"the"** was missing before "lonely".
-The phrase **"the lonely"** means lonely people as a category.
-Writing "for lonely people" is not wrong, but **"for the lonely"** is the more natural and idiomatic academic expression.
-In essays, use **"the + adjective"** to refer to a group: the lonely, the elderly, the sick.

-You dropped "the" in two places.
-In the first sentence you wrote **"to culture"** but you are referring to the specific culture of a particular historical period, so "the" is mandatory: **"to the culture"**.
-In the second sentence you wrote **"understand meaning"** but you mean the specific meaning of a specific word that was just mentioned, so it must be **"understand the meaning"**.
-Rule: whenever the noun refers to something specific and identifiable from context, "the" cannot be left out.
+"The meaning" refers to the specific meaning of the specific word just mentioned.
+Because it is identifiable from context, "the" cannot be left out.

 ---